jakevc/jakevc/content/posts/2019-11-13-quick-readcount.md

 test2_3.fastq.gz 750
 ```

-Awk is powerfull and fun to use, this is just a small example of the convenience of using awk to quickly answer questions.
+Awk is powerful and fun to use, this is just a small example of the convenience of using awk to quickly answer questions.